azerothcore/mod-racial-trait-swap/README.md

 ## Edit module configuration (optional)

-If you need to change the module configuration, go to your server configuration folder (where your worldserver or worldserver.exe is), copy SkipDKModule.conf.dist to SkipDKModule.conf and edit that new file.
+If you need to change the module configuration, go to your server configuration folder (where your worldserver or worldserver.exe is), copy RacialTraitSwap.dist to RacialTraitSwap.conf and edit that new file.

 ### Credits ###
 ------------------------------------------------------------------------------------------------------------------